If you have any trouble playing our files, or are curious about the best way to watch Anime on your PC, then please read this guide!

 Mpv does provide madvr-like scaling, but honestly, that’s for more advanced users, and you won’t need this guide if that applies to you.
 Here’s a zip containing my setup if you don’t want to think about it (probably requires a gtx 1060 or better): https://drive.google.com/uc?id=12bZQTClpf0nERT0X3btfjFLQAKs1WGtl

 This guide may help you do that if you have more questions, but I think it’s a bit hard to follow and I will eventually write my own guide for configuring it.
 Also, you will need to change all the directories in the /mpv/mpv.conf file to what it is on your system for it to work properly.

 Very Low performance –

-Kodi is a great option for (very) low performance users who still want better video playback, and to possibly* watch 10-bit videos, but don’t have the processing power for “quality at all costs” madVR.
+Kodi is a great option for (very) low performance users who still want better video playback, but don’t have the processing power for “quality at all costs” madVR.
 And it is a wonderful HTPC/Home theater solution.

 *Please take note that Kodi 17 will come with a redesigned video player, so try 16.2 if the latest version doesn’t help.

 Instructions – Read this (link) then follow this to enable higher* quality scaling.

 Either use some form of mpv or Kodi because there’s NO madVR like alternative for Linux/GNU or OS X. I use both Kodi and mpv on linux, but in order to get comparable quality to madVR, you need to build a config file with options that aren’t well documented.